Les artikkelen på norsk: Taiwan den Kompliserte

 For more information on countries whose citizens do not need a visa to enter Taiwan, please visit the website of Ministry of Foreign Affairs Bureau of Consular Affairs.
 Separate entry requirements apply to holders of Hong Kong SAR, Macau SAR, and PRC passports.

-Since only less than two dozen countries recognize Taiwan as a country, Taiwan does not and could not have embassies in other countries except in those.
+Since only less than two dozen countries recognize the ROC, Taiwan does not and could not have embassies in other countries except in those.
 Taiwan does have de facto embassies in most countries.
 Usually they are called the “Taipei Representative Office in [insert name of city or country]” or “Taipei Economic and Cultural Office in [insert name of city or country]”.
 To find an office nearest to you, visit Portal of the Republic of China (Taiwan) Diplomatic Missions.

 “Taipei” Representative Office?
 Why not the “Taiwan” Representative Office?